floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 ) <slr_algorithms>

 // TODO: explanation about clustering
+Publications using a clustering approach to identify microservice candidates typically collect static information from the software system, and represent it as a graph.
+The graph in question is then divided into several clusters, each representing a microservice candidate.
+Typical clustering algorithms used for this purpose are K-Means, Kruskal's algorithm, and agglomerative clustering.

+#cite(<extraction_of_microservices>, form: "prose") use Kruskal's algorithm to isolate microservice candidates.

 // TODO: explanation about genetic algorithms
 Examples of publications using Non-Dominated Sorting Algorithm II (NGSA-II) as multi-objective optimization algorithm to identify microservice candidates are #cite(<design_model_identification>, form: "prose"), #cite(<multiobjective_optimization_decomposition>, form: "prose"), and #cite(<execution_trace_identification>, form: "prose")